 The amount of council tax you pay is affected by the valuation band your home is in.
 Each home is placed into one of eight bands by the Government's Valuation Office Agency (VOA) - find out more about the VOA.

 Your property's band is based on its historic market capital value at 1 April 1991:

 Band F (£120,001 to £160,000)

 If the Valuation Office Agency has not yet banded your home because it is new, we will use a provisional band estimated on the purchase price.

 To find out which band your home is in, visit our online council tax portal or visit the Valuation Office Agency (VOA) website.
 Just enter your postcode or billing authority (in this case Lichfield) and the first line of your address.

 The results page will display a billing authority reference number, your full postal address and the band within which your property falls.
 The page also confirms whether it is a composite address (ie) where only a part is used for domestic purposes within a single occupation.

-To find out how much council tax you will pay, based on your council tax band download our how much council tax will I pay table?
+Find out how much council tax you will pay, based on your council tax band.

-If you need help paying your council tax or rent, visit our benefits section.
+Visit our benefits section if you need help paying your council tax or rent.